Download the full 2013-14 Little Artists Preschool Handbook as a PDF.

-MAC will credit accounts for school closures due to inclement weather.
+MAC will not credit accounts for school closures due to inclement weather.

 If your child has a summer birthday, we could celebrate a “half-birthday” or celebrate at some other time during the year.
 Please let us know if you would like to do this.
 Invitations to parties will not be distributed at school unless the entire class is invited.

-We celebrate Halloween, Thanksgiving and Valentine’s Day in the preschool classes.
+We celebrate Halloween, Thanksgiving, Valentine’s Day and other secular holidays in the preschool classes.
 We do not celebrate religious holidays.
-In conversation children will talk about holidays they celebrate at home.
+In conversation children can talk about holidays they celebrate at home.
 During the course of the year, you may wish to share a “family tradition” with the class.
 Please make arrangements with the teachers so that this can be included in the class plans.

-The Little Artists Preschool takes 2 or more field trips during the school year.
+The Little Artists Preschool may take field trips during the school year.
 Each year is different; teachers may decide upon a variety of destinations in and around Portland.
 There will be an agenda for the trip and a lesson plan that follows the excursion.
 The instructor will inform you of upcoming field trips.